kkrcodes/Factory-Cargo-Allocation/README.md

 # Factory-Cargo-Allocation
- A web-based factory cargo allocation system made in PHP to fetch allocated cargo efficiently in a factory.
+ A web-based factory cargo allocation system to allocate cargo efficiently in a factory.

  How it works
  ------------